sparameswaran/nsx-t-gen/README.md

 * Route redistribution for T0 Router
 * HA Spoofguard Switching Profile
 * Load Balancer (with virtual servers and server pool) creation
+* Security Group creation and association with the server pools to handle dynamic membership

 Not handled by pipeline: